hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine.html.markdown

 * `primary_network_interface_id` - (Optional) The ID of the Network Interface (which must be attached to the Virtual Machine) which should be the Primary Network Interface for this Virtual Machine.

+* `proximity_placement_group_id` - (Optional) The ID of the Proximity Placement Group to which this Virtual Machine should be assigned.

 * `storage_data_disk` - (Optional) One or more `storage_data_disk` blocks.

 ~> **Please Note:** Data Disks can also be attached either using this block or [the `azurerm_virtual_machine_data_disk_attachment` resource](virtual_machine_data_disk_attachment.html) - but not both.